Open Access is a way of making research outputs more widely read, cited and used.

 Of course, the initial source of the money is often the same (from government funding), but the economics of this model means that the overall cost should be lower.
 Peer-review is unaffected and is carried out in the same way.
 There are a growing number of Open Access Journals, with a journal available in most disciplines.
 A list of the ones currently available is provided by the Directory of Open Access Journals

 Some publishers like Elsevier, OUP, Blackwell, Springer and the Royal Society are now experimenting with hybrid journals, where the subscription version is still sold, but for a supplement - typically around £1500 (+VAT) each - an article can then be made freely available.
-The Wellcome Trust will provide money to cover these supplementary costs for the research articles it has funded.
-The UK Funding Councils see this supplementary cost as being included within the research grant.
+The Wellcome Trust and RCUK have provided money to cover these supplementary costs for the research articles it has funded.
+Other research funders may provide funds - please contact the Scholarly Communications Team for the latest information.

 If you have any questions about Open Access, or want to learn how you can participate please contact: